andrewrk/node-s3-client/README.md

  * `'error' (err)`
  * `'end'` - emitted when all files are uploaded
  * `'progress'` - emitted when the `progressAmount` or `progressTotal` properties change.

+`uploadDir` works like this:

+ 0. Start listing all S3 objects for the target `Prefix`.
+S3 guarantees returned objects to be in sorted order.
+ 0. Meanwhile, recursively find all files in `localDir`.
+ 0. Once all local files are found, we sort them (the same way that S3 sorts).
+ 0. Next we iterate over the sorted local file list one at a time, computing MD5 sums.
+ 0. Now S3 object listing and MD5 sum computing are happening in parallel.
+As each operation progresses we compare both sorted lists side-by-side, iterating over them one at a time, uploading files whose MD5 sums don't match the remote object (or the remote object is missing), and, if `deleteRemoved` is set, deleting remote objects whose corresponding local files are missing.

 ### client.downloadDir(params)